cruiser8-203x/supercollider-library/README.md

 # supercollider-library

-A library that can combine gui with sound.
+A library to create and optimize gui components related to music programs and demonstrate how they could be combined with sound.